robustgarlic/netfig/README.md

 #### Requirements:
 This has been tested using python 3.8.
-Please see requirements.txt and install via pip install requirements.txt perferably in ones favorite virtual environment.
+Please see requirements.txt and install via pip install -r requirements.txt perferably in ones favorite virtual environment.

 #### Usage: